How to Link a Word Document to Excel (2 Easy Methods)

 Read More: How to Import Data from Word to Excel

-Apply Object Option to Embed Word Document in Excel
+Apply the Object Option to Embed a Word Document in Excel

 Apply 'Object' Option to Embed Word document in Excel

-• As a consequence, the Word file will be embedded in the Excel file.
+• Click OK.
+The Word document will now be embedded within the Excel file.

 Pros and Cons of Linking Word Document to Excel